cltpr/cltpr.github.io/_posts/2016-01-05-avantTravaux_en.markdown

-The entrance door, which is MENER on the terrace:
+The entrance door, which is opening on the terrace:

 ![](/images/Photo0196.jpg)